-If you or someone you know was a customer John Halsey Buck III and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 or by email at email@example.com to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know was a customer John Halsey Buck III and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.

 Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.